EpicBrainUser/python-booklet/python_booklet.typ

 ```
 Here we made a custom class that makes an error object inheriting from the `Exception` class. \
 This now introduces the `MyCustomError` as a valid error that can be raised.
 You can supply a message to it as well, which will allow you to catch and do something with it. \
-You can also create instances of this class by assigning it to variables like this: \
+You can also create instances of this class by assigning it to #glspl("var") like this: \
 ```python simple_message = MyCustomError("hi, you've raised an exception")```
 And then raising the error like this: \
 ```python